 The post will appear on your Twitter timeline at the chosen time.

-TweetDeck is a free Twitter client to monitor activities, check notifications and messages, schedule and send posts on the social site.
-It has a beautiful interface to make you addictive to the app and its features.
+TweetDeck is a free Twitter client to monitor activities, check notifications and messages, schedule and sends posts on the social site.
+It has a beautiful interface to make you addicted to the app and its features.

 Open TweetDeck and click the blue color Tweet button on the left top side.
 Type your tweet and hit the Schedule button at the bottom.

 Choose a date and time.
-Select ‘Ready to Schedule’ option to activate the feature.
+Select the ‘Ready to Schedule’ option to activate the feature.
 Now the ‘Tweet at’ button is enabled to let you schedule the post.

 Crowdfire is one of the best Twitter apps to schedule and manage tasks.
 It comes with many options to boost your social media interactions and expand the network.
 Schedule tweets is a notable feature of the tool.
 It is free and easy to use.

 Sign in to your Crowdfire account and hit the Compose button on the top right side of the screen.